Robust Bayesian FDR Control using Bayes Factors, with Applications to Multi-tissue eQTL Discovery: Robust Control of Bayesian FDR

 i.e., $q_{i,\gamma}$ is the $\gamma$-quantile of $\BF_i$ under the null model.
 Consider the sample mean of the independent indicators $I (\BF_i \le q_{i,\gamma})$, for $i = 1,...,m$.
 By Chebyshev's weak law of large numbers, it follows that

 Note that if $\gamma$ is small and/or $F_i^0(x)$ and $F_i^1(x)$ are well separated, the contribution from the $F_i^1(q_{i,\gamma})$ terms should also be small.
+This is because Bayes factors computed using data from the alternative models are stochastically dominant over the Bayes factors evaluated using data generated from the null models, a property implied by the consistency of the Bayes factors under the null models.
 Based on (\ref{qlln}), we propose an estimating algorithm, named the QBF procedure, to estimate $\hat \pi_0$.
 We summarize the details of the QBF procedure and its theoretical properties in the following proposition: \begin{prop} For a given $\gamma$, the QBF-procedure estimates

 As the number of the null tests is sufficiently large, it follows that

 \end{prop} The proof follows trivially from (\ref{qlln}) by ignoring the contribution from the term $\frac{1-\pi_0}{m} \sum_{i=1}^m F_i^1(q_{i,\gamma}) $ on the right-hand side.